-Your child's hair has to be in the natural state.
-Any braids, accessories, or extensions must be removed.
+Your child's hair must be in the natural state.
+Remove any braids, accessories, or extensions.
 Then wash your child's hair the night before you come to the hospital.
 After washing, do not add any styling products.
 These items all affect our ability to get a good test.
-If your child is sick, has a fever higher than 100.4, or has lice or nits, you must reschedule your appointment.
+If your child is sick, has a fever higher than 100.4, or has lice or nits, you must re-schedule your appointment.
 Please call 214-456-2740 to reschedule.